 - 1) This CTG applies to any facility loading gasoline into account trucks at a rate of 76,000 liters or less per day.
 The CTG covers control of VOC emissions that occur during the filling of account and transport trucks as well as control of VOC from breathing and drainage losses from storage tanks. - 2) For this source category, certified vapor recovery systems have been shown to achieve 95% control of VOC during the transfer of organic liquid into transport vessels.
 Vapor loss control devices have been shown to effectively reduce fugitive emissions from organic liquid storage tanks. - 3) This CTG states that vapor processing technology has been shown to reduce VOC emissions by 90 percent or more when applied to storage tanks and account trucks.
 The CTG also suggests that maintenance, operation, and housekeeping requirements be adopted to prevent leaks and ensure effective VOC collection by the vapor processing technology. - 4) RACT for this category is implemented by District Rule 2.21 Organic Liquid Storage and Transfer.
-The version that is federally enforceable was adopted September 14, 2005, and approved into the SIP by EPA on October 31, 2006.
-As discussed previously, the District revised rule (September 14, 2016) has been submitted to EPA on January 24, 2017 for inclusion in the SIP.
-Rule 2.21 applies to any above ground storage tank with a capacity of greater than 250 gallons, any gasoline bulk plant, any terminal, or any transport vessel that stores or transfers an organic liquid with a true vapor pressure of 0.5 psia or greater.

-Rule 2.21 requires that any terminal or gasoline bulk plant be equipped with a vapor recovery system certified by the California Air Resources Board (CARB).
+The version that is federally enforceable was adopted September 14, 2016, and approved into the SIP by EPA on April 12, 2018.
+Rule 2.21 applies to any above ground storage tank with a capacity of greater than 250 gallons, any gasoline bulk plant, any terminal, or any transport vessel that stores or transfers an organic liquid with a true vapor pressure of 0.5 psia or greater. - Rule 2.21 requires that any terminal or gasoline bulk plant be equipped with a vapor recovery system certified by the California Air Resources Board (CARB).
 Bulk plant vapor recovery systems must achieve at least 95% control efficiency.
 Transport vessels must have a valid CARB certification and are required to be connected to the loading facility vapor recovery system before any organic liquid is transferred.
 The 95% control efficiency required by Rule 2.21 is more stringent than the 90% VOC reduction that the CTG suggests is attainable through the use of vapor processing.
 Consequently, the provisions of Rule 2.21 meet RACT.
-Rule 2.21 also contains requirements for work practices to minimize evaporative loss and leaks.
+Rule 2.21 also contains requirements for work practices to minimize evaporative loss and leaks. - 5) Our District has 5 bulk plant sources under permit subject to Rule 2.21.